Home » oitf-hamstrings

 Self Care – Seated Posture Read More »

-Here, you will find self-care strategies for the seizing hamstring.
-As well, these people often have pain in the back of the hip or calf.
-For more information about how people describe and create that pain, look at this other post.
+Here, you will find self-care strategies for cramping and seizing hamstrings.
+As well these people often have pain in the back of the hip or calf.
+Look at this other post for more information about how people describe and create that pain.
 Side-to-Side Movements In the short term, discontinue exercise on uneven ground.
-This rest gives …
+This rest

-Self Care – Seizing Hamstring Read More »
+Self Care – Cramping Hamstring Read More »

 Yoga, “that good stretch feeling,” and trigger points

-Stretching can be a useful daily ritual of relief.
-It changes a stiff body into something that has less pain and stiffness.
-I give it to my clients to manage their daily pain, and it helps.
-It can really ease your activities of daily living.
-That Feeling Client’s love “that good stretch feeling.”
-It really …
+Stretching can be a good daily ritual of relief.
+It changes a stiff body into something that has less pain and better mobility.
+So, I give it to my clients to manage their daily pain, which helps.
+Typically, it eases the activities of daily living.
+Yoga can be a great way to stretch.
+And, yoga

 Yoga, “that good stretch feeling,” and trigger points Read More »